 RESOURCES AND MATERIALS

-The second volume, a Resource for Teachers (working title), which will be published in 2013, will provide resources and ideas for the teacher to integrate the knowledge obtained from Voices & Viewsinto the classroom.
+The second book, a Resource for Teachers (working title), will provide resources and ideas for the teacher to integrate the knowledge obtained from How was this Possible?
+A Reader on the Holocaust into the classroom.
 The Resource for Teachers will include guidelines for teaching the Holocaust; essential questions and student outcomes for each chapter (which correspond to the ten chapters in Voices & Views); suggested teaching approaches; primary source documents, such as excerpts from speeches and diaries, government documents, memoirs, photographs, political cartoons, newspaper clippings, and maps; a glossary of terms and places; and short biographies of key historical figures from the period.

 POSTER SET ON RESCUE: TRAITS THAT TRANSCEND